icedream/icedream/README.md

 ## Who are you?

 I am **Carl Kittelberger**, born in Germany in March 1995, still living in Germany.
 I am a software and web developer, both programming and administrating servers as a hobby and for my main job.
-I am also a [Trance music]() producer and DJ.
+I am also an electronic music producer and DJ -- not sure if you ever heard of Trance or Techno, but that's the genres I involve myself with there.

 ## What are projects you could be known for?